GerritCodeReview/plugins_gc-conductor/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin is built with Bazel and two build modes are supported:
+This plugin is built with Bazel.

-* Standalone
-* In Gerrit tree.

-Standalone build mode is recommended, as this mode doesn't require local Gerrit tree to exist.
 This plugin has a side component, gc-executor, to build as well.

 Successfully running some of the tests requires Docker, which are skipped if Docker is not available.